 My mom told me he’d kill me if I didn’t leave him.
 That was 3 years ago and the last time we spoke.
 She doesn’t understand.
 He loves me.

 I press my fingertips against the black plastic to feel the cold glass of the window.
 I watch the street below through a small slit.
-My feet are freezing, tucked up in the moth-eaten blankets of this familiar room.
+Freezing, my feet are tucked up in the moth-eaten blankets of a familiar room.
 My room.
 I listen for the lock on the door or footsteps in the hall.
 He doesn’t like it when I watch.

 The woman in a white nightgown standing on the street looks a lot like me.
 I see the swollen belly and wonder when she is due.
 I smile.
 I touch the tender spot where our baby used to grow and wince at the deep sorrow.
 An empty womb.
 He blames me and I blame myself.
 I should have fallen differently or turned away as he struck.
-I can still see the staining on the carpet where I lost our baby that autumnal afternoon.
+I can still see the stain on the carpet.

 I remember standing where the woman in white stands now.
 I remember wanting to step in front of the cars.

 A fly lands on my arm and I shake it away.
-There are always so many flies in this room.
+There are so many flies in this room.
 I hear a shuffle in the hallway and tense.
 I’ve been careful.
 I’ve been so quiet.
 I’ve been good.
-I hope he isn’t mad.
-I listen for the lock, but the hallway has fallen silent again.
+I listen for the lock, but the hallway is silent again.

 There’s a girl on my bed.
 She looks just like me.

-She’s pale and grey, and a length of rope hangs from her bruised neck.
-Her open eyes look through me.
-Her white nightgown twists around her, her arms outstretched toward me.
-I stand, my cold feet on the carpet and walk toward her, my nightgown swishing.
+She’s pale and grey.
+A length of telephone cord hangs from her neck, splotched red and purple.
+A necklace of bruises.
+Her cloudy open eyes look through me.
+Her white nightgown twists around her.
+Her arms outstretched toward me.
+My cold feet on the carpet move toward her, nightgown swishing.
 I reach for her hand.
 Her wedding ring matches mine.
 I look at her brown hair and touch my own.
 Is she me?